shay-te/core-lib/docs/index.md

         self.user = UserDataAccess(db_connection)
         ...
 ```
-#### `your_core_lib.yaml` Explained:
+#### `your_core_lib.py` Explained:
-<b>Python script or application that uses a custom CoreLib class and a SqlAlchemyConnectionRegistry class to manage database connections.</b>
+<b>In your_core_lib.py, a `custom CoreLib class` and a `SqlAlchemyConnectionRegistry class` are defined to manage database connections.</b>
-- <b>Importing necessary modules:</b>
-CoreLib from core_lib.core_lib
-SqlAlchemyConnectionRegistry from core_lib.connection.sql_alchemy_connection_registry

 #### Defining a new class YourCoreLib that inherits from CoreLib.
-  - Defining an __init__ method for YourCoreLib that takes a config argument of type DictConfig.
-[DictConfig](https://omegaconf.readthedocs.io/en/2.3_branch/api_reference.html#id1) is a dictionary type from omegaconf that used by Hydra.
+  - Defining an __init__ method for YourCoreLib that takes a config argument of type [DictConfig](https://omegaconf.readthedocs.io/en/2.3_branch/api_reference.html#id1){:target="_blank"}.
+It is a dictionary type from omegaconf that used by Hydra.
   - Calling the parent class CoreLib's __init__ method using CoreLib.__init__(self) to initialize the base class.
     - Mark core-lib started
     - Enable use of CoreLibListeners
     - Enable use of core-lib observers
-  - Creating a db_connection object by initializing an instance of SqlAlchemyConnectionRegistry with the SQLAlchemy configuration provided in self.config.core_lib.data.sqlalchemy (In Python, self is a reference to the current instance of a class).
+  - Initialize a `db_connection` object by instantiating `SqlAlchemyConnectionRegistry` with the SQLAlchemy configuration fetched from s`elf.config.core_lib.data.sqlalchemy`, thereby connecting to and managing the specified database as defined in the `your_core_lib.yaml` configuration file.
-  - This suggests that SqlAlchemyConnectionRegistry is responsible for managing SQLAlchemy database connections based on the provided configuration.
-  - Initializing a UserDataAccess object, presumably a class responsible for accessing user data from the database, passing the db_connection object to it.
+  - Initializing a `UserDataAccess` class responsible for accessing user data from the database, passing the `db_connection` object to it.

 ### From Main